smirad91/SandboxAutoTests/README.md

     User variables, Path should have path to chromedriver folder.

 Note: restart cmd after setting environment variables.
 Use latest Chrome version for running tests.

+#About test framework:
+Modules are stored in Lib folder.
+There exist common.py file that contains business logic that is not bound to web site, every web site can use it.
+Other filer are bound to sandbox web site.
+It contains business logic for this site.
+Files are separated by feature.
+Tests are created in a way that they don't leave changes on web site.
+For example if test needs specific use case, test will create it, and delete it before test ends.